Nainik2509/Vuexy-React-Next-Js/docs/articles/README.md

 <br />
 <br />

-:::tip Loved our Documentation and Template?
+::: tip Loved our Documentation and Template?
 If you liked our template and detailed docs, please give us ⭐⭐⭐⭐⭐ on --------.
 Your review motivates us to work even hard and provide top-notch features and support.
 :::